 The proprietary operating system created by VillageMD, docOS™, connects with over a thousand clinical source systems with patient data, helping doctors truly leverage the power of AI by analyzing millions of data points and assisting in better decision-making.
 With access to advanced analytics and health expertise, VillageMD physicians use insights to manage patient needs.

-British digital health startup HealX is on the frontlines of expediting treatments for rare diseases.
-Awarded the title of best AI product in health and outstanding achievement in social good use of AI in 2020 by CogX, HealX is working towards making drug discovery faster.
+British digital healthcare startup HealX is on the frontlines of expediting treatments for rare diseases.
+Awarded the title of best artificial intelligence product in health and outstanding achievement in social good use of AI in 2020 by CogX, HealX is working towards making drug discovery faster.
 Their Rare Treatment Accelerator program brings together patients who suffer from select rare diseases and clinicians.

 HealthCrowd is a SaaS platform for healthcare communications.
 Based in San Mateo, CA, this health tech startup is combining domain expertise in healthcare with ad analytics and machine learning.
 The outcome?
 Helping organizations deliver business results.
 HealthCrowd is currently defining the mobile health messaging market in the U.S.

 On a mission to positively impact 100 million lives by 2020, HealthCrowd’s communication platform engages text, voice, email, and nanosites working in conjunction to take action.
 Their proprietary analytics tool Clairvoyance™ helps address the issues around ROI for outreach campaigns and RiskSentinel™ tackles federal and industry regulations and compliance matters.